 12. Manage Testimonials and Reviews

 Today, what other people say about you online has as much – if not more – influence on decision making than your own content.
-People will check reviews on Yelp, Google Plus, Angie’s List, Urbanspoon, and other review platforms.
+People will check reviews on Yelp, Google Plus, Top Rated Local, Urbanspoon, and other review platforms.

 Likewise, you can add testimonials with more positive comments directly to your website.

 13. Join Catering Associations

 Beyond just local networking, consider joining professional associations such as The International Caterers Association.
 Here, you can get more information on the catering profession, industry trends, marketing tips, vendor info, and you can make important connections within the industry.

 You can find out about trade shows and conferences that are attended by some of the heavy-hitters in the industry.
 They also have educational material on how to organize and manage events.

 Tip: Knowledge is power.
 Keep learning about your industry, food trends, and new types of events you can cater.